 - Application updates are faster and less expensive to implement within a CI/CD pipeline.
-This enables organizations to react more quickly to changes in the market and deliver cutting-edge features to users on a regular basis.
+This lets organizations react more quickly to changes in the market and deliver cutting-edge features to users on a regular basis.

 - Automation tools that DevOps teams frequently use help to reduce costs while increasing the reusability and repeatability of configurations and environments, which helps businesses scale.

-- DevOps practices enhance security by helping to standardize software delivery practices, which reduces the risk of oversights that could lead to security vulnerabilities.
+- DevOps practices enhance security by standardizing software delivery practices, which reduces the risk of oversights that lead to security vulnerabilities.

 DevOps can also make the lives of engineers easier by making it faster and simpler to fix problems.
-If there is a bad application release, engineers can fix it quickly by pushing an update out through their CI/CD pipeline.
+If there is a problematic release, engineers can fix it quickly by pushing an update out through their CI/CD pipeline.

 DevOps certifications worth having